What's New in Tracker.js

 </div>

-Get Google’s Core Web Vitals — LCP, CLS, and INP — tracked automatically:
+Track Core Web Vitals — LCP, CLS, and INP — with:

 <script src="https://api.agentanalytics.sh/tracker.js"